Mastering TipKit: Advanced

 class CoreParameterRecord {

-// Composite name of a paramter property
+// Composite name of a parameter property

 var id: String